Didisimmons/Task/TEST.md

 * Include a button on the single view page that allows the user to view the day's average temperature based on the  API weather time stamps for each sensor registered.

-* If the user is logged in they should be able to perform CRUD functions, they can save weather metadata in their database and update the values with real-time weather metadata from the API.
+* Once logged in, the user should be able to perform CRUD functions, such as saving weather metadata in their database and updating the values with real-time weather metadata from the API.

 * Add restrictions in the Sensor Form to prevent duplicate forms of the same city and country name from being stored in the database, and to ensure that the city and country provided are actual places rather than just formed locations before registering.